gusutabopb/aioinflux/docs/usage.rst

 Iterating responses
 ^^^^^^^^^^^^^^^^^^^

-By default, :meth:`~aioinflux.client.InfluxDBClient.query`
-returns a parsed JSON response from InfluxDB.
+By default, |query| returns a parsed JSON response from InfluxDB.
-In order to easily iterate over that JSON response point by point, Aioinflux provides the :func:`~aioinflux.iterutils.iterpoints` function, which returns a generator object:
+In order to easily iterate over that JSON response point by point, Aioinflux provides the |iterpoints| function, which returns a generator object:

 .. code:: python